-Describes how they communicate financial information in a way that nonfinance stakeholders can interpret and understand whilst Evaluates how diversity, inclusion and cultural awareness has an impact on finance and accountancy.
+Evaluates how diversity, inclusion and cultural awareness has an impact on finance and accountancy.
 (K9)

-Evaluates how they communicate financial information in a way that nonfinance stakeholders can interpret and understand whilst embracing change, working to deadlines and maintaining high standards in an ever-changing environment.
+Evaluates how they communicate financial information in a way that non-finance stakeholders can interpret and understand whilst embracing change, working to deadlines and maintaining high standards in an ever-changing environment.
 (S8, B3, B4)

-Evaluates engagements with wider stakeholders in order to develop effective working relationships and to keep up to embracing change, working to deadlines and maintaining high standards in an ever-changing environment.
-(S8, B3, B4) date with changes in the finance industry.
-(S7, B5) Describes how using varying approaches and different media methods to communicate has a benefit to the organisation, whilst observing the risks involved in using digital applications.
+Describes how they communicate financial information in a way that non-finance stakeholders can interpret and understand whilst embracing change, working to deadlines and maintaining high standards in an ever-changing environment.
+(S8, B3, B4)

+Describes how using varying approaches and different media methods to communicate has a benefit to the organisation, whilst observing the risks involved in using digital applications.
 (S11)